sally-kam/concentrationGame/README.md

 # concentrationGame
 ## Concentration is a matching card game  where all the cards are laid out face down on the screen and two cards are flipped face up for each turn.
+The goal is to match the pairs of cards
 /----- constants -----/

 /----- state variables -----/